simonaszz/node-js-learn/docs/AUTHENTICATION.md

   }

   initRoutes() {
-    this.router.get('/login', this.controller.loginPage.bind(this.controller));   // GET login forma
+    this.router.get('/login', this.controller.loginPage.bind(this.controller));
-    this.router.post('/login', this.controller.login.bind(this.controller));      // POST login
+    this.router.post('/login', this.controller.login.bind(this.controller));

-    this.router.get('/register', this.controller.registerPage.bind(this.controller)); // GET register forma
+    this.router.get('/register', this.controller.registerPage.bind(this.controller));
-    this.router.post('/register', this.controller.register.bind(this.controller));    // POST register
+    this.router.post('/register', this.controller.register.bind(this.controller));

-    this.router.post('/logout', this.controller.logout.bind(this.controller));    // POST logout
+    // Palaikome abu variantus: GET ir POST logout this.router.post('/logout', this.controller.logout.bind(this.controller));
+    this.router.get('/logout', this.controller.logout.bind(this.controller));
   }

   getRouter() { return this.router; }